 As such, VA wants to ensure it is compensating each veteran according to their present level of disability.
 VA normally starts the process of reducing a rating under two circumstances: (1) scheduled reexaminations and (2) evidence of change in condition.

 VA Issued Thousands of Unwarranted Reexaminations

 In July 2018, the Office of Inspector General (OIG) released a report that found that VA conducts thousands of unnecessary medical examinations for disabled veterans, and is on track to spend more than $100 million over the next five years on these unwarranted reexaminations if nothing changes.
 The OIG looked at a sample of 300 cases with reexaminations throughout a six-month period (March 2017 to August 2017) and found that VBA employees “requested unwarranted medical reexaminations in 111 cases,” approximately a third of the cases OIG selected for sampling.
 When looking at the data further, OIG stated that VBA employees requested reexaminations for veterans who were supposed to be excluded from reexaminations for the reasons explained above.

 By failing to properly assess if reexaminations were warranted, OIG estimated that “VBA requested 19,800 veterans to report for unwarranted reexaminations during the review period.”
 OIG also found that approximately 14,200 of the 19,800 veterans did not have their disability evaluations changed following the reexaminations, and 3,700 veterans received VA proposals to reduce their disability benefits, even though they were not supposed to be reexamined in the first place.

-Since then, VA has been working to implement the OIG’s recommendations of setting up internal controls that would ensure that a reexamination is appropriate before ordering it, and designing and implementing a system to minimize unwarranted reexaminations.
+Since then, VA has been working to implement the OIG’s recommendations to set up internal controls ensuring that reexaminations are appropriate before ordering them, and designing and implementing a system to minimize unwarranted reexaminations.

 Share this Post